 1. Cardiovascular Disease

 For starters, strokes and heart conditions are leading causes of death for both men and women around the world.
 These are generally the result of a cholesterol buildup in the arteries of the heart and the brain (atherosclerosis).
 In turn, this can lead to fatal blood clots causing heart attacks or strokes.
 To maintain good cardiovascular health and limit the risks, it’s imperative to keep cholesterol levels and blood pressure in check, practice physical activity on a regular basis, adopt a more wholesome diet, and lay off smoking.
+If you find yourself having frequent heart problems, please see a respected Cardiologist like Dr Andrea Natale.

 2. Respiratory Disease